 Drop apple seeds into the mixture.

 Add a tablespoon of lemon juice and stir the mixture.

 The mixture will begin to bubble and the apple seeds will “jump” up and down!

 You can watch a video of the jumping apple seeds here:

-We take photos in Pic Collage of the seeds jumping up and down (they can also draw or write about what happened).
+We take photos in Seesaw of the seeds jumping up and down (they can also draw or write about what happened).

 This is a fun experiment that students love to watch!